-Search Engine Optimisation (SEO) can be a very daunting topic for a lot of marketers.
+Search engine optimisation (SEO) can be a daunting topic for many marketers.

 Whether you’re a newbie or a seasoned professional, mastering SEO is not an easy feat.

-This is not because SEO is impossible to learn, but because a successful SEO strategy is made up of so many small moving parts.
-Not to mention, Google’s ever-changing algorithm.
+This is not because SEO is impossible to learn but because a successful SEO strategy comprises so many small moving parts.
+Not to mention Google’s ever-changing algorithm.

 The good news is that there are many online tools to help you analyse and implement your SEO strategy.
 Therefore, we have put together a list of SEO tools that will help make your life easier.

 Let’s take a closer look at some of the tools used by SEO specialists all over the world.